gogetdata/ggd-recipes/docs/source/index.rst

 Another vital part of ggd is the infrastructure used to provide access to available data recipes. ggd has integrated multiple ecosystems together in order to control such access.

-First, recipes are complied together as "cookbooks" on github.
+First, recipes are compiled together as "cookbooks" on github.
 This github repo acts as the first stage of recipe access.

 Second, a continuous integration (CI) system provides automatic data recipe validation.
 This CI system acts as a the second stage to ensure that each data recipe works correctly.